 In the midst of ‘Chain America’ exists local businesses that are amazing at what they do.
 Today I’m shining a spotlight on Betty Jane Candies born and bred right here in Dubuque, Iowa!
 Betty Jane Candies was first established back in 1938.
 They have 3 store locations in Iowa, 2 in Dubuque and one in Marion, with the Asbury Road (Dubuque) store doubling up as a mini Willy Wonka’s chocolate factory where all of their yummy treats are made!

-In all honesty, I don’t think I could have done Route 66 without this guide book.
+In all honesty, I don’t think we could have done Route 66 without this guide book.
 It’s AMAZING.
 Seriously.
 Everyone should go out and buy it if you’re planning on taking the trip.
 Ladies and Gentlemen, I give you: EZ66 Guide for Travelers by Jerry McClanahan!

 My goodness.
 I’d never been so cold in my life until I moved to Iowa.
 It’s not unusual for the temperature to be -20c/-4f on a daily basis, it can even get lower than this!
 I honestly thought temperatures that low only existed in the poles…not in a country where the summers are 30c/86f!
 Here are my (not so serious) Midwest winter survival tips!

-It’s November and it’s only just started getting cold here in Iowa.
-A couple of weekends back I visited the Dubuque Arboretum was in November, I was hoping to catch it before the ‘end of the season’.
+The first time I visited the Dubuque Arboretum was in November, I was hoping to catch it before the ‘end of the season’.
 There’s a public garden back in my home town in the UK and it’s one of my favourite places so I couldn’t wait to see how the Arboretum compared.
 But I was too late!
 The day I visited was the first volunteering day of the ‘winterisation process’.
 Basically they dig up all the plants and store them in a green house for the winter months so they don’t die!
 I have since been back several times during the year to enjoy it in its full glory!